 The plot concerns Roger Quain who is taking two panthers, once the property of a fascist count, from Milan to his uncle's circus in Paris by train.
 He agrees to help a British secret agent, Catherine Talbot, by concealing microfilm in the collar of one of the animals.
 In Switzerland the train has an accident, the panthers escape, and a multifarious set of people with varied motivations set about hunting them down.
 The love story element is beautifully handled, since Catherine has to be weaned from her devotion to the memory of her dead lover in the Maquis, executed by a German firing squad.
 The final account of the killing of the male panther and the stand-off between Quain and his adversary is genuinely gripping.
 The whole book has dated remarkably little.

 This was Canning's second post-war book for Hodder and Stoughton, published in 1948 at 8/6 with a print run of 12,500 copies.
 The US edition by Mill & Co came out at $3.00 in April 1948 and was reprinted in the same month.
-There was a cheap edition in 1950 at 5/- with a print run of 15,000 copies, and a 1952 paperback with a print run of 60,000.
+There was a cheap edition in 1950 at 5/- with a print run of 15,000 copies, a 1952 paperback with a print run of 60,000, and a further paperback in 1961.
 It was included in the Uniform Edition in 1968.
 A comic strip version appeared in Super Detective Library No. 58 in 1956.
 There is now a new edition from Bello, the "modern classics" imprint of Pan Macmillan, available as p-o-d or e-book.

 The book has been translated into French, Spanish, German and Dutch, the French translation having appeared in three different editions.

 This was the first of Canning's books to be filmed.
 The film was released in 1950, starring Howard Duff and Marta Torén, and was directed by George Sherman.